Patatifique/QUD-Faction-Expansion-Tortoises/README.md

-This repository contains the source for the Faction Update mod by Balthichou and Patatifique
+This repository contains the source for the Tortoises Faction Expansion mod by Balthichou and Patatifique

-For now it is only focused on the Turtoises update.